K0lb3/tex2img/README.md

 ## Notes

-* the PowerVR pvrtc-decompression causes a segfault error on Mac OS, so decompress_pvrtc will use basisu on Mac OS instead of the original
+* etcpack causes a segfault on linux systems, so linux systems will use basisu under the hood for etc instead

 ## Functions